willsaliba/MIDI-PR-ReaScript/README.md

 After selecting either option then select the midi_to_rolls.py file to run / edit it

-You will need to update the path where you would like to save the midi segment copy its piano rolls.
+You will need to update the path which controls where the midi segment copy and it's instrument rolls are saved.

 NOTE: Currently there are some issues generating the paino rolls including:
 -producing rolls for short MIDI segments
 -reproducing rolls for segments (will only work once when first opening REAPER)